ai7/sagetv-for-plexmediacenter/readme.md

 This assumes you are somewhat familiar with this plugin, SageTV, and PLEX Media Server.
-If not, please take a look at this [Install Wiki](http://code.google.com/p/sagetv-for-plexmediacenter/wiki/InstallingAndUsing) wiki for some background information and requirements.
+If not, please take a look at this [Install Wiki](http://code.google.com/p/sagetv-for-plexmediacenter/wiki/InstallingAndUsing) for some background information and requirements.

 1. Unzip `sagetv-for-plexmediacenter-v*-*.zip` to a temporary location.
   * **`sagetv`** folder contains files for SageTV